Community Project Partnerships

 *** Concept Papers must be submitted via email to email@example.com.
 Please submit in Microsoft Word format.
 JLNO will not review hard copy submissions.***

-In late September, JLNO will complete its review of the Concept Papers and issue invitations to submit full applications.
+When JLNO completes review of the Concept Papers, we will issue invitations to submit full applications.

 Step Three: Submit Full Application.

 Friday, October 26, 2015, by 5:00 pmThe full application provides JLNO a deeper understanding and appreciation of your organization and project.
 If invited to submit a full application, please provide:

 - IRS letter documenting 501(c)3 status